Oval-Tutu/bootstrap-love2d-project/README.md

 │   ├── lib                   3rd party libraries
 │   └── src                   Source code
-├── resources                 Resources that should not be shipped, e.g. asset collections └── tools                     Tools for building and packaging the game
+├── resources                 Resources that should not be shipped, e.g. asset collections └── tools                     Tools for building and packaging the game (WIP)
 ```

 ### .vscode